indirect/indirect.io/content/post/2016/06/145487449913-next-time-people-say-just-be-yourself-stop.md

 type = "tumblr-quote"

 [tumblr]
+blog_name = "indirect"
+can_blaze = false
+can_like = false
+can_reblog = false
+can_reply = false
+can_send_in_message = true
+date = "2016-06-06 03:06:23 GMT"
+display_avatar = true
+format = "markdown"
+id = 145487449913.0
+id_string = "145487449913"
+interactability_blaze = "everyone"
+interactability_reblog = "everyone"
+is_blaze_pending = false
+is_blazed = false
+is_blocks_post_format = false
+note_count = 1.0
+post_url = "https://indirect.io/post/145487449913/next-time-people-say-just-be-yourself-stop"
 reblog_key = "n8qnCCfd"
+short_url = "https://tmblr.co/ZY3jby27Vkayv"
+should_open_in_legacy = true
-note_count = 1.0
+slug = "next-time-people-say-just-be-yourself-stop"
-text = "Next time people say, “just be yourself,” stop them in their tracks.
+source = "<a href=\"http://www.nytimes.com/2016/06/05/opinion/sunday/unless-youre-oprah-be-yourself-is-terrible-advice.html\">Unless You’re Oprah, ‘Be Yourself’ Is Terrible Advice</a>" state = "published" summary = "Next time people say, “just be yourself,” stop them in their tracks.
 No one wants to hear everything that’s in your head.
-They just want you to live up to what comes out of your mouth." can_reply = false timestamp = 1465182383.0 state = "published" summary = "Next time people say, “just be yourself,” stop them in their tracks.
+They..." text = "Next time people say, “just be yourself,” stop them in their tracks.
 No one wants to hear everything that’s in your head.
-They..." id = 145487449913.0 post_url = "https://indirect.io/post/145487449913/next-time-people-say-just-be-yourself-stop" short_url = "https://tmblr.co/ZY3jby27Vkayv" should_open_in_legacy = true interactability_blaze = "everyone" can_reblog = false display_avatar = true is_blazed = false can_blaze = false source = "<a href=\"http://www.nytimes.com/2016/06/05/opinion/sunday/unless-youre-oprah-be-yourself-is-terrible-advice.html\">Unless You’re Oprah, ‘Be Yourself’ Is Terrible Advice</a>" date = "2016-06-06 03:06:23 GMT" format = "markdown" can_send_in_message = true can_like = false
-interactability_reblog = "everyone"
-type = "quote"
-id_string = "145487449913"
-slug = "next-time-people-say-just-be-yourself-stop"
-is_blocks_post_format = false
-blog_name = "indirect"
-is_blaze_pending = false
+They just want you to live up to what comes out of your mouth." timestamp = 1465182383.0 type = "quote"

 [tumblr.blog]
 can_show_badges = false
+description = ""
 name = "indirect"
 title = "indirect"
-description = ""
+updated = 1740184206.0
 url = "https://indirect.io/"
 uuid = "t:PgyUJU3SA2Klwyt81UWAwQ"
-updated = 1739939727.0

 [tumblr.blog.tumblrmart_accessories]